mohithchinnari/Swecha/README.md

     2. Numpy
     3. Matplotlib
     4. Cufflinks
  * Importing and Exporting data in python

+MODULE 4:Data Wrangling
+* preprocessing data in python
+* Dealing with missing values in python
+* Data formatting in python
+* Data Normalisation and Binning